CatSwainMLC/Playwright-simple-task/README.md

-# Playwright-interview-task
+# Playwright-simple-task
-Interview task for QA/Test Engineer using Playwright
+A simple task for playwright users